pbearne/Bullhorn2WP/readme.txt

 == Changelog ==

+== 2.2.2 ==
+some fixes for PHP errors
+add more content to job post meta added option select which field to show in CV form more short code support

 == 2.2.0 ==
 Fix an error in the options name that was breaking the CV upload redirect to the thank you page Fix calls to non static functions